Relationships

 Sideload a belongs_to Relationship by Default

-In case you always want to sideload the Category of the Product without adding load: [:category] to every call you can do the following:
+In case you always want to sideload the Category of the Product without adding load: [:category] to every call, you can customize the read action:

 defmodule App.Shop.Product do